bloominstituteoftechnology/Data-Structures/src/Data_Structures_Questions.md

 ## [Stretch Goal] Doubly Linked List

-1. What is the runtime complexity of `ListNode.insertAfter`?
+1. What is the runtime complexity of `ListNode.insertAfter`?O(1).

-2. What is the runtime complexity of `ListNode.insertBefore`?
+2. What is the runtime complexity of `ListNode.insertBefore`?O(1).

-3. What is the runtime complexity of `ListNode.delete`?
+3. What is the runtime complexity of `ListNode.delete`?O(1).

-4. What is the runtime complexity of `DoublyLinkedList.addToHead`?
+4. What is the runtime complexity of `DoublyLinkedList.addToHead`?O(1).

-5. What is the runtime complexity of `DoublyLinkedList.removeFromHead`?
+5. What is the runtime complexity of `DoublyLinkedList.removeFromHead`?O(1).

-6. What is the runtime complexity of `DoublyLinkedList.addToTail`?
+6. What is the runtime complexity of `DoublyLinkedList.addToTail`?O(1).

-7. What is the runtime complexity of `DoublyLinkedList.removeFromTail`?
+7. What is the runtime complexity of `DoublyLinkedList.removeFromTail`?O(1).

-8. What is the runtime complexity of `DoublyLinkedList.moveToFront`?
+8. What is the runtime complexity of `DoublyLinkedList.moveToFront`?O(n^2).

-9. What is the runtime complexity of `DoublyLinkedList.moveToBack`?
+9. What is the runtime complexity of `DoublyLinkedList.moveToBack`?O(n^2).

-10. What is the runtime complexity of `DoublyLinkedList.delete`?
+10. What is the runtime complexity of `DoublyLinkedList.delete`?O(1).

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the `Array.splice` method.
 Which method generally performs better?
+Doubly Linked List.